Steven Mnuchin: Personal life

 Mnuchin's mother was a long-time investor with Bernie Madoff.
 After his mother died in early 2005, Mnuchin and his brother liquidated her investments, making $3.2 million.
 A Madoff trustee sued to retrieve the money from the Mnuchins, but a court ruled that the Madoff trust could recoup money only from those who had cashed out less than two years before the December 2008 collapse of Madoff's company.

 Marriages

 From 1992 to 1999, Mnuchin was married to Kathryn Leigh McCarver.

 In 1999, Mnuchin married Heather deForest Crosby, and they had three children together.
 Heather Mnuchin was active in philanthropy and AZIAM yoga.
 After he bought IndyMac, Mnuchin moved to a 21000 sqft, $26.5 million house in Bel Air, Los Angeles, California, because the company's headquarters was in Pasadena.
 They divorced in 2014.

 Mnuchin married actress Louise Linton on June 24, 2017.
 Vice President Mike Pence presided over the ceremony.
+A 2017 photo of Mnuchin and Linton holding up the sheet of new $1 bills, as they toured the Bureau of Engraving and Printing, drew wide mockery on the Internet and became a meme.
+In 2023, Linton had a daughter with Mnuchin.